Lecture Notes in Cosmology: Anisotropies on large scales

 On the other hand, for $\delta_{\rm c}$ we know that

 again assuming adiabatic primordial modes.
 Using again $\Phi(k,\eta_*) = 9\Phi_{\rm P}(k)/10$, we get:

-The fluctuations in CDM contribute more in generating the potential wells than photons, a factor 2 against a factor $-2/3$.
+The fluctuations in CDM contribute more to generating the potential wells than photons, by a factor of 2 against a factor $-2/3$.
 Combining the two equations:

-This result tells us that on large scales colder spots represent larger overdensities, a counter-intuitive result.
-One expects hotter photons the deeper the well is and in fact this is the case with just $\Theta_0(k,\eta_*)$, since we have:
+This result tells us that, on large scales, colder spots represent larger overdensities; a counter-intuitive result.
+One expects hotter photons the deeper the well is, and, in fact, this is the case with just $\Theta_0(k,\eta_*)$, since we have:

-i.e. the larger the CDM overdensity, the larger the well and $\Theta_0(k, \eta_*)$ are.
-However, photons' response to the gravitational potential is only a factor $-2/3$ whereas the gravitational redshift adds a $\Psi$ contribution, changing thus the sign of the observed anisotropy.
+i.e., the larger the CDM overdensity is, the larger the potential well and $\Theta_0(k, \eta_*)$ are.
+However, photons' response to the gravitational potential is only a factor $-2/3$, whereas the gravitational redshift adds a $\Psi$ contribution, thus changing the sign of the observed anisotropy.
 In the limit of $\delta_{\rm c} \to -1$, one gets $(\Theta_0 + \Psi)(k,\eta_*) \to 1/6$, so cosmic voids correspond to hot spots!

-The results found here are valid only on large scales, i.e. for $k\eta_* \ll 1$, scales much larger than the horizon at recombination, which has an angular size of approximatively 1 degree.
+The results found here are valid only on large scales, for $k\eta_* \ll 1$; these are scales much larger than the horizon at recombination, which has an angular size of approximately 1 degree.
 Moreover, they also depend on the choice of initial conditions.
 We have opted for the adiabatic ones, as usual.

 \hrulefill

 \begin{ex} Reproduce the above argument for the other primordial modes. \end{ex}

 \hrulefill